1977drichey/squirtle-pi-zero/README.md

 ## 🏆 League Badge

+1. Lean, Mean, Aqua-Lovin’ Machine

+We’ve stripped everything down to the bare essentials: Alpine’s tiny footprint, v4l2rtspserver’s razor-thin CPU usage, and a copper heatsink that could fry an egg (poor baby Pokémon egg notwithstanding).
+There’s no “bloat” here—only a single-purpose, 5 FPS RTSP cannon on legs.
+When battles heat up in mid-summer, every saved milliwatt and every degree below that 75 °C threshold counts.
+2. Thermal Watchdog = Safety Bubble

+Squirtle’s got that “heat-watchdog” script breathing down its shell—if it ever flirts with 75 °C, it’ll automatically reboot before frying its circuits.
+That kind of failsafe is like having an emergency Hyper Potion stashed in its pocket.
+Even if the Zero 2W sizzles under load, it won’t stay down.
+Reboot, recalibrate, and get right back to streaming.
+3. Simplicity Breeds Reliability

+No Motion detection, no heavy AI, no MediaMTX cooking the CPU—just raw, unadulterated RTSP.
+It’s a chicken-or-egg certainty: fewer moving parts means fewer things can break.
+As long as the Wi-Fi holds (NETGEAR42 / heavybug047—check!), the RTSP feed will flow.
+We’ve given Squirtle exactly one job—stream like its life depends on it—and it’s engineered to excel.
+🧐 Skeptical Side Note

+Nothing in life is 100 % guaranteed—especially when you’re juggling different Pi Zero revisions, USB cameras, and random summer temp spikes.
+We’ll need to test on both the Zero W and the Zero 2W, keep an eye on log files, and maybe fine-tune GPIO cooling or tweak the CPU governor if things get glitchy.
+A bit of debugging may be required—like any trainer worth their Poké Balls, we learn from each failed catch and strive to do better next time.
+🎉 Final Verdict

+Yes, I believe we will win—with a little perseverance, a dash of solder-smoke humor, and those watchful scripts in the background, Squirtle Pi will hold its ground and stream like a champ.
+So charge up those microSD cards, fire up the Actions on GitHub, and let’s show this summer who’s boss.

+Now go out there, Trainer—scoop up that RTSP bubble, and let Team Squirtle take home the trophy. 🌊🐢✨

 When you see a stable RTSP stream with zero CPU meltdown, you’ve earned the **Stream Master** badge.
 Strap in, Trainer—Squirtle Pi is about to make a splash!

 ---